 Uncertainty worries investors and they can react out of fear.
 But having a diversified investment mix can help you weather the storms.
 Keep a long-term perspective and review your asset allocation annually or whenever there are changes to your individual investment assumptions.

 Loan or Credit Card Debt

-If the federal funds rate is increased, the interest rate on variable rate loans and credit cards will also increase.
+When the federal fund rate increases, the interest rate on variable rate loans and credit cards will also increase.
 This makes borrowing money more expensive.
-It has been predicted that interest rates will hold steady in 2019, making it a good time to attack your debt and pay off as much as you can.
+That’s why it’s a good time to attack your debt and pay off as much as you can.
 SchoolsFirst FCU may be able to help you save money on existing loans or credit cards, or help you consolidate debt.
 Call us or visit a branch near you so we can review your situation.

 Many people want to buy a home, but worry about rising rates and if they can still get a competitive mortgage loan.
 The truth is, rates are still low and moving so gradually that it’s a good time to buy.
 If you’re a homeowner with an adjustable rate mortgage, or ARM, you may want to refinance and get a fixed-rate loan, so you can budget for a steady payment.
 SchoolsFirst FCU offers ARM products with a starting interest rate that is set for five or seven years and adjusts up or down once every year or five years depending on the loan program.
 SchoolsFirst FCU also offers fixed rate mortgages.
 Talk to one of our loan consultants to find the right solution for you.